This GED Language Arts Study Guide explains everything you’ll have to learn and understand if you want to pass the GED Language Arts Test.

 1. Read the questions carefully

 Before answering or looking at the answers, read each question carefully twice.
 It often happens that students read the questions too fast so they’ll fall into traps.
 This also counts for your answers.
 Read them twice as well.
 Too often, a question is simply missed because students misread some terms.

-And keep also in mind that you shouldn’t read too much into the RLA questions.
+And also keep in mind that you shouldn’t read too much into the RLA questions.
 They are usually pretty straightforward.
-So don’t over-read the language questions and usually, your common sense answer is the best answer.
+So don’t over-read the language questions, and usually, your common sense answer is the best answer.

 2. Answer the easy questions first

 You shouldn’t waste time on questions that you don’t know the answers to right away.
 When you’re stuck on a question, move ahead.
 It’s useless to waste your time on these questions.

 Just skip the questions you can’t answer or that you’re not sure about and concentrate only first on those questions that you’ve got right immediately.

 When you have completed the questions that were easy for you, go back to the questions that you skipped and try to answer them.
 Maybe the other questions provided a hint, and the momentum may help to boost your confidence.

 Practice makes perfect.
 Get familiar with reading prompts and writing essays by practicing a lot with sample tests.
 Think about what the prompt asks you to do.
 Find evidence in the text to support your argument or ideas.

 There are prompts that ask you to cite specific evidence or provide a quote in your answer, while the prompt may also ask you to compare or analyze some passages.